-Okay, true, maybe it's a stretch categorizing this a "Reset recipe" but it's waaay healthier than classic Chicken Parm.
-Not that I got anything against the classic but I think I had my quota during college when I'd hit up the food truck Louie's Lunch on the regular.
+Okay, true, maybe it's a stretch categorizing this a "reset recipe" but it's waaay healthier than the classic Chicken Parm recipe.
+Not that I got anything against the classic dish but I think I had my quota during college when I'd hit up the famous upstate New York food truck Louie's Lunch on the regular.

 plus more for garnish